-"There is nothing wrong with me," is the common reaction Dr. Jorgensen says most of her patients have when a loved one brings them to her for treatment at the Eating Disorders Institute in Fargo, North Dakota.
+"There is nothing wrong with me," is the common reaction Jorgensen says most of her patients have when a loved one brings them to her for treatment at the Eating Disorders Institute in Fargo, North Dakota.
 Rarely will a patient seek treatment on their own.
 People with eating disorders suffer a delusion that they are overweight.
 Their perception of reality becomes distorted to the extent that their own withered leg, compared side-by-side to a healthy person's muscular leg, will be perceived by the patient as being fat.
 This is what makes treatment so difficult.
 Relapse is very common.
-50-70% who seek treatment will recover; 20% will improve with treatment but still struggle with the disorder, and 10-20% will die.
+Fifty to 70% who seek treatment will recover; 20% will improve with treatment but still struggle with the disorder, and 10% to 20% will die.

 "People have the perception that an athlete couldn't have an eating disorder," Dr. Jorgensen told me, but in fact many kinds of athletes: runners, jockeys, gymnasts, rock climbers, dancers, track and field athletes, wrestlers, and marathon runners, share with the stereotypic fashion model an idealized body image which they feel is necessary to excel in their career.
 Many of these individuals are highly motivated, even compulsive about their exercising.

-The emphasis on dealing with the significant obesity problem in the United States, where people in general have a sedentary life style and poor diet, has led to fashionable notions about "good foods, vs. bad foods."
-This dichotomy unfortunately contributes to the pathological thinking of people with eating disorders.
+The emphasis on dealing with the significant obesity problem in the United States, where people, in general, have a sedentary lifestyle and poor diet, has led to fashionable notions about "good foods, vs. bad foods."
+This dichotomy, unfortunately, contributes to the pathological thinking of people with eating disorders.
 To lose weight they may begin altering their diet by eliminating fatty foods, but then progress to a vegetarian diet, and ultimately to a very narrow or peculiar diet that does not provide adequate calories or nutrients.
-"There are no bad foods," Dr. Jorgensen says.
+"There are no bad foods," Jorgensen says.
 "What is in chocolate chip cookies?
-Eggs, flower, milk, chocolate chips.
+Eggs, flour, milk, chocolate chips.
 There is nothing bad in there.
 An unhealthy diet is one that is unbalanced."

 Many people with eating disorders suffer in secret.
 They avoid meals with friends and family.
 They conceal their skinny body under layers of clothes.
 They may exercise to the exclusion of socialization or persist in exercising after injury.
 They resort to diet pills, binge eating, purging, and most of them will face this life-threatening disorder alone.